 Eddie Sandoval, -also Apache, grew up in west Texas, where he was known for his athleticism in all sports.
 He received a scholarship for college in track & field.
 And attended several universities, including North Texas University and Texas Tech in Austin.
 Many people who know Mr. Sandoval in the academic world as a former Professor in Tarrant County do not realize he has been on cattle ranches his whole life and is an avid horseman.
 Mr. Sandoval spends his time with the love of his life, his horses and has continued his advocacy on the Native community.
 In December 2017, Mr. Sandoval was asked to assist in the ceremonial repatriation and re-internment of a 1,100-year-old Native woman’s remains, and this was not the first time.
 Mr. Sandoval assists in the repatriation and re-internment of artifacts and the remains of our people.

-As a spiritual leader in our community, Mr. Sandoval worked extensively with the US Department of Justice to ensure Indian men were allowed access to a sweat lodge and sacred amulets for sacred spiritual ceremonies Mr. Sandoval is now retired after teaching almost 30 years as a Professor of Psychology and Engineering a Tarrant Co.
+As a spiritual leader in our community, Mr. Sandoval worked extensively with the US Department of Justice to ensure Indian men had access to a sweat lodge and sacred amulets for sacred spiritual ceremonies.
+Mr. Sandoval is now retired after teaching almost 30 years as a Professor of Psychology and Engineering a Tarrant Co.
 Jr. College.

-Cathy Gutierrez-Gomez, Ph.D., Huastic is a Professor in the College of Education at the University of New Mexico.
-She serves as a consultant on early childhood education with special emphasis on the impact of a culturally sensitive curriculum on young children.
-Dr. Gomez reaches out to future teachers to meet the needs of young Native teachers who are hoping to return to their tribal lands to work with their community.
-Her specialized training and work with Head Start brings a unique understanding to the IIA and our work with young children and families
+Cathy Gutierrez-Gomez, Ph.D., Huastic is a Retired Professor in the College of Education at the University of New Mexico.
+She serves as a consultant on early childhood education, emphasizing the impact of a culturally sensitive curriculum on young children.
+Dr. Gomez has prepared many teachers to meet the needs of young Native children.
+Many of these teachers are hoping to return to their tribal lands to work with their community.
+Her specialized training and work with Head Start bring a unique understanding to the IIA and our work with young children and families.